A comparison of traditional BI vs exploratory data analysis solutions like Fabi.ai with practical examples.

 For these types of reports, it’s important to go with a solution that allows the data team to set strict guardrails and define metrics rigorously.
 These kinds of definitions are typically managed in a semantic layer (if you’re new to this concept, simply think of this as a dictionary that records how metrics are defined within your organization).

 A good BI solution will either have their own integrated semantic layer or connect to a third-party semantic layer (such as dbt or Cube), where the data team can define metrics in a version-controlled environment.
-This is where traditional BI shines with solutions like Looker, Tableau, PowerBI or newer solutions like Sigma Computing, Omni or Hashboard.
+This is where traditional BI shines with solutions like Looker, Tableau, PowerBI or newer solutions like Sigma Computing, Omni or Hashoard.

 It's worth noting that nearly all traditional BI solutions work best when all your data is centralized into a single data warehouse.
 So if you haven't done that yet, you either need to plan on doing so or you may want to start building reports with an agile EDA platform before you build out your complete solution.
 Agile EDA platforms are a great way to experiment with reports and metrics before doing all the hard data engineering work you would need to do in order to surface metrics in BI.